e-kwsm/CONQUEST-release/docs/CONQUEST-manual/theory-md.rst

 :cite:`t-Berendsen1984` involves coupling the ionic degrees of freedom to a an external temperature and/or pressure bath via "the principle of least local perturbation consistent with the required global coupling."
-Thermostatting is acheived via a Langevin-type equation of motion, in which the system is globally coupled to a heat bath and subjected to random noise:
+Thermostatting is achieved via a Langevin-type equation of motion, in which the system is globally coupled to a heat bath and subjected to random noise:

 .. math::
     m_i\ddot{\mathbf{r}}_i = \mathbf{F}_i + m_i \gamma\left(\frac{T_0}{T}-1\right)\dot{\mathbf{r}}_i,

 where :math:`\gamma` is a global friction constant chosen to be the same for all particles.
-This can be acheived in practice by rescaling the velocities :math:`\mathbf{v}_i \rightarrow \lambda\mathbf{v}_i`, where :math:`\lambda` is,
+This can be achieved in practice by rescaling the velocities :math:`\mathbf{v}_i \rightarrow \lambda\mathbf{v}_i`, where :math:`\lambda` is,

 .. math::